hopsoft/docker-graphite-statsd/README.md

 *Note: Be sure to specify the UDP protocol for the Statsd port.*

-It's also a good idea to mount volumes for Graphite's Sqlite database, configuration, & log files.
+It's also a good idea to mount volumes for Graphite's SQLite database, configuration, & log files.

 * `/opt/graphite/storage`
 * `/opt/graphite/conf`